tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 # WDD01 Client-Side - Orientation Week Pre-Course Setup

 Welcome to the `Developers Institute`.
 We will be starting our first semester with the `Client-side course`.
-But for us to truelly get down and dirty building great websites we need to prepare and sharpen our tools.
+But for us to truly get stuck in building great websites we need to prepare and sharpen our tools.
 So the first week we will be running through a `pre-course setup`.
 This will entail setting up our hardware (Apple Mac), installing required software and getting to grips with how to use our software tools.
-At anypoint if you get stuck don't hesistate to ask in your Cohort `Slack channel` for help.
-Our instructors and teaching assistance monitors those channels and will be more then happy to help you resolve your issue.
+At any point if you get stuck don't hesitate to ask in your Cohort `Slack channel` for help.
+Our instructors and teaching assistance monitors those channels and will be more than happy to help you resolve your issue.

 ## Day 1 - Getting Started with macOS